 You should be able to cast a rod in and be confident of pulling out a prize catch at any time.

-In-line with the anti-ATS comments above, recruiting firms don’t always capitalize on these systems as they could and should.
+In-line with the anti-ATS comments above, recruiting firms don’t always capitalise on these systems as they could and should.

 The farm falls into disrepair, the quality of the fish starts to slide, and before long you’re once again looking at that big wide ocean in the hope of catching something better.